crusher-dev/documentation/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 "Neumaier" compensated sums).
 Now that we're doing the sums accurately, we wanted to see how it affected performance.
 There is typically a trade-off between speed and accuracy.
-However, by extracting even more performance out of QuestDB (see below for how we did it), we managed to compute accurate sums as fast as naive ones!
+However, by extracting even more performance out of Crusher (see below for how we did it), we managed to compute accurate sums as fast as naive ones!
 Since comparisons to Clickhouse have been our most frequent question, we have run the numbers and the result is:
 [2x faster for summing 1bn doubles will nulls](#comparison-with-clickhouse).